 2. Getting started with Android Wear

-After a few more minutes of wait, you'll see a message confirming everything is connected, and then it's time to start playing around with your watch and exploring all the features it's got to offer.
+After a few more minutes of waiting you'll see a message confirming everything is connected, and then it's time to start playing around with your new smartwatch and exploring all the features it's got to offer.

-You can, for instance, change around the watch face either through the Android Wear app on your phone, or by swiping to the right on the existing watch face itself.
+You can, for instance, change around the watch face either through the Android Wear app on your phone or by swiping to the right on the existing watch face itself.
 Browsing faces is probably easier on your phone, so tap the More button next to Watch faces to see a selection, and tap Get more watch faces to see even more.
-Meanwhile you can tap and hold on the watch face on the watch itself to set which information is displayed.
+Meanwhile you can tap and hold on the watch face on the watch itself to set which information is displayed or customize the themes/colours if the option is available.

 There are also some settings you're going to want to play around with - on the watch, drag down from the front screen then tap the cog icon.
 You can adjust font size, screen brightness, and turn the "always on" mode on or off under the Display heading, for example, while under the Gestures menu you can turn certain gestures on or off, like tilting your wrist to "wake up" the watch face.